Faber4729/CPTS422_Project/README.md

 **CommentCountCheck**
 <br>  Code: Gets the total number of // and /* tokens.
-> I assuemd all comments started with /* would finish, and count as a comment.
+> I assumed all comments started with /* would finish, and count as a comment.
 I also assumed there would be no comments such as:
 > // example // I like adding these //

  Tests: